gavinlyonsrepo/gavinlyonsrepo.github.io/_posts/2017-06-29-github-page-created.md

 ---
 layout: post
 title:  "Github page created"
-categories: web
+categories: misc
 ---

-* This Website created on 39-06-2017.
+* This Website created on 30-06-2017.
 Written using jekyll static site generator with HTML and CSS. to document open source work in this repository.
 Hosted on github pages free website feature.